TobikoData/sqlmesh/docs/integrations/airflow.md

 * The janitor DAG runs periodically and automatically to clean up DAGs and other SQLMesh artifacts no longer needed.
 * Support for any SQL engine can be added by providing a custom Airflow Operator.

+NOTE: SQLMesh does not support AWS MWAA (Amazon Managed Workflows for Apache Airflow) because MWAA does not expose the standard Airflow API.

 ## Airflow cluster configuration
 To enable SQLMesh support on a target Airflow cluster, the SQLMesh package should first be installed on that cluster.
 Ensure it is installed with the extras for your engine if needed; for example: `sqlmesh[databricks]` for Databricks.
 Check [setup.py](https://github.com/TobikoData/sqlmesh/blob/main/setup.py) for a list of extras.